Ma128-bit/CC_etc/README.md

 * `selections_eff_after_analysis.py`
   * Run as: `python3 selections_eff_after_analysis.py`
+  * Default: MC - Control channel.
+Pass --tau3mu and/or --data
   * Out: .csv file with number of events per era and per cut
   * Description: It is used to obtain the selection efficiencies starting from data after Analysis